GusMtz787/GusMtz787/README.md

 ### My interests

-I enjoy working on designing flight controllers for autonomous flying vehicles.
+I enjoy working with robotics, software, and control engineering in general.
+Specifically, I have been working on designing flight controllers for autonomous flying vehicles.
 I have developed an adaptive sliding mode control strategy based on visual cues, which you can find the simulation videos in the following links:

 - [Adaptive sliding mode control for a QUAV](https://www.youtube.com/watch?v=FMEtGg45hEI)
 - [Adaptive visual sliding mode control using quaternions](https://www.youtube.com/watch?v=GprqokqhALo)